 Dunguaire Castle

-Last but not least, on your journey back to Galway from the Cliffs of Moher, I suggest making a stop at one of the most famous castles in all of Ireland, Dunguaire Castle.
+Last but not least, on your Galway to Cliffs of Moher day trip, I suggest making a stop at one of the most famous castles in all of Ireland, Dunguaire Castle.

 Dunguaire Castle is a castle located in County Galway, Ireland, dating back to the 16th century.
 The castle is situated on a rocky hill overlooking Galway Bay and is surrounded by stunning views of the Irish countryside.